MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/adposition.md

 ---
-title: AdPosition Value Set
+title: AdPosition Value Set - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
-ms.service: bing-ads-ad-insight-service
-ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the possible positions of an ad in the search results or on a content-based webpage.
 ---
-# AdPosition Value Set
+# AdPosition Value Set - Ad Insight
 Defines the possible positions of an ad in the search results or on a content-based webpage.

 ## Syntax